Truck Accident Attorney | Irvine Crash Lawyer

 You sustained specific injuries because of this breach.

 After showing that the driver owed a duty of care to the victim and breached this duty, the next component an Irvine truck accident attorney must prove is the connection between the breach of duty and your injuries.
 This requires proving that you sustained specific injuries as a direct result of this breach, that you would not have experienced these injuries without the driver’s negligence, and that these injuries resulted from the accident and not other causes.
 To establish causation, your Irvine truck accident attorney will thoroughly examine the details of the crash and gather evidence that shows the full extent of the injuries you experienced from the crash.
 Often, evidence takes the form of medical records, police reports, and other documentation associated with the incident and injuries.

 You incurred specific damages due to your injuries.

 The final component of proving negligence in a truck accident case is showing that you experienced the specific damages you listed in your claim due to the injuries you sustained in the accident.
 These damages can include economic damages, such as hospital bills, lost wages, lost earning potential, and property damage, as well as non-economic damages in the form of pain and suffering.

-Who Is Responsible for a Truck Accident?
+Who Is Responsible for a Truck Accident in Irvine, CA?

 Proving negligence is a more complicated matter in truck accidents than regular automobile accidents because there are typically multiple defendants involved beyond the driver of the truck.
 Depending on the circumstances of the accident, any of the following parties may be liable for your injuries along with the truck driver: